georgia-kpl/XAI_NeuroDisorders/README.md

 ```

 All notebooks can be executed on Google Colab, or Kaggle to test visualisation on custom inputs from the datasets linked above.
-The CNN trained model is provided in an h5 format that can be loaded into the notebook
-and test grad-cam visualisations for individual image inputs.